June 13, 2015

 It’s about creating fun things in a simple way with family.
 Roleplaying games don’t need to be a chore to prepare and lug around, nor require “adult play dates” to fit into busy schedules.
 Let’s play anytime, anywhere, with anybody of any age.

 I can’t commit to making a book or blogging at this time, like I did here in the jungle.
-So I made an Instagram account to share Hello Kastle in a simple way:
+So I made an Instagram account to share Hello Kastle in a simple way.
+Visit these hashtags for an organized view:

 March 19, 2013